 Angry Goldfish

-Another favorite of local tenderloin connoisseurs, Angry Goldfish ups the ante by serving a tenderloin breaded with sriracha seasoned goldfish crackers.
+Another favorite of local tenderloin connoisseur, Angry Goldfish ups the ante by serving a tenderloin breaded with sriracha seasoned goldfish crackers.
 (Insert head exploding emoji.)
 There’s a reason this comfortable neighborhood joint often makes the shortlist of “Where is your favorite place to eat in Des Moines?” and the tenderloin is it.